4.82 from 197 votes

 • Add cheeses, allow to sit about 30 seconds until slightly melty and then stir until all noodles are coated.
 Don't turn up the heat or the cheese will not melt properly.

-1 cup freshly shredded cheddar cheese, 4 slices American Cheese
+1 cup (113 g) freshly shredded mild or medium cheddar cheese or Colby jack cheese, 4 slices (113 g) American Cheese

 Notes